 Lessons Learned From My Visit To The Villages Florida

 I made a mistake of calling The Villages in Florida a small town, according to one of my social media friends.
 He said “Obviously you have not been there!”
-Well I took this under advisement and just returned from a weeks stay at Lake Sumter Landing in the heart of The Villages.
-He was right, The Villages is a large place with 110,000 residents and 60,000 golf carts, three town squares, probably 15+ recreational centers and much more.
+Well I took this under advisement and booked a weeks stay at Lake Sumter Landing in the heart of The Villages.
+He was right, The Villages is a large place with 120,000 residents and 60,000 golf carts, three town squares, probably 15+ recreational centers and much more.
+In fact, here in 2020 they are building another whole new section.
+The growth continues.

 I had been hearing for years how much residents loved living in The Villages and I have to agree they have an attractive and somewhat unique idea.
 So returning from my trip I began thinking of what makes The Villages so unique.
 What ideas could be learned so other 55+ communities and small towns could benefit from what The Villages is doing.